No grounds to hold N Koreans over Kim Jong Nam murder: Malaysia police chief

 "Now that they have clarified and we are satisfied then we are finished with them, that's why we allowed them to go," IGP on 3 North Koreans pic.twitter.com/x6luhSCLur— Sumisha Naidu (@SumishaCNA) March 31, 2017

+However, Malaysia's police chief revealed on Friday that the embassy had initially confirmed he was Kim Jong Nam.
+"Their official came.
+They identified the deceased to us as Kim Jong Nam.
+But the next day, they told us, 'No, that is not Kim Jong Nam, it is Kim Chol'," he said.

+Khalid also refuted a report that said Malaysian police had wrongly identified the dead man as a South Korean national and first alerted Seoul's embassy in Kuala Lumpur soon after his death.

-Malaysia's police chief said on Friday that it still wants North Korea to hand over four citizens who fled Malaysia on the day of the murder.
+Despite releasing the three North Koreans, Malaysia's police chief made clear that he still wants North Korea to hand over four citizens who fled Malaysia on the day of the murder.
 He added that more suspects have been identified but would not reveal who they were.

 - CNA/ec